LightJack05/LightJackPCSetupScript/README.md

 * Offline mode (-OfflineMode) will not download the files from the repo, but use the local files stored in %temp%\SetupScript\
 * Careless Mode (-Careless) will run the script in a more careless manner.
 This is currently unused and will simply exit.
 This will also skip winget installation.
 * All (-All) will use all components in the script.

+## Wallpaper Credit
+* Credit to @Sooparch on Discord for the Wallpaper